 Each block in a block chain has a block height.
 The block height of the genesis block is 0, and the block height of each subsequent block in the block chain increments by 1.
-Implementations MUST support block heights in the range $\{0...2^{31}-1\}$ , and SHOULD support block heights in the range $\{0...2^{63}-1\}$ .
+Implementations MUST support block heights up to and including $2^{31} - 1$ .
+As of NU5, there is a consensus rule that all coinbase transactions (see § 3.11 'Coinbase Transactions' on p.
+20) MUST have the nExpiryHeight field set to the block height, and this limits the maximum block height to $2^{32} - 1$ , absent future consensus changes.

-In order to choose the best valid block chain in its view of the overall block tree, a node sums the work, as defined in §7.7.5 'Definition of Work' on p.
-130, of all blocks in each valid block chain, and considers the valid block chain with greatest total work to be best.
+In order to choose the best valid block chain in its view of the overall block tree, a node sums the work, as defined in §7.7.5 'Definition of Work' on p.132, of all blocks in each valid block chain, and considers the valid block chain with greatest total work to be best.
 To break ties between leaf blocks, a node will prefer the block that it received first.

-The consensus protocol is designed to ensure that for any given block height, the vast majority of nodes should eventually agree on their best valid block chain up to that height.
+The consensus protocol is designed to ensure that for any given block height, the vast majority of well-connected nodes should eventually agree on their best valid block chain up to that height.
+A full validator SHOULD attempt to obtain candidate blocks from multiple sources in order to increase the likelihood that it will find a valid block chain that reflects a recent consensus state.